ikushaldave/Flexbox/writeup.md

 }
 ```

 You don't find difference in `flex-basis` until you change `flex-direction: column`. we will see that now that now the `300px` is the height of the items where in `row` it was width.

+> The `flex-basis` work on main-axis

 - ### `flex`: